dkh0387/angularstart/cafe-management-frontend/README.md

 * This interceptor provides a Bearer Authentication header to any HTTP request to the backend using JWT
 * We inject the `TokenInterceptor` to `app.module.ts`

+## Example of a simple modal dialog with fields with sending data to a backend endpoint

+* see: `change-password.component.ts`

 ## Concept of using modal dialogs incl. data binding (example)

 * We create a modal dialog instance in `header.component.ts`